ChickenProp/chickenprop.github.com/tests/math.md

 But I don't want most code blocks to process math, so `$foo - $bar` should be clean, and so should

     $foo - $bar.

+For that matter, sometimes I want to use currency in text, like $3 - $1.
+As you can see, that either does or doesn't work.
+Backslashes should definitely work: \$3 - \$1.